Dodgers vs. Reds Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Tony Gonsolin (3-1) will take the mound for the Dodgers, his eighth start of the season.
+- The Dodgers will hand the ball to Noah Syndergaard (1-4) for his 12th start of the season.

+- He has earned a quality start three times in 11 starts this season.

-- Gonsolin has pitched five or more innings in five straight games and will look to extend that streak.
+- Syndergaard has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent